rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 {{{ examples/HelloWorld/HelloWorld.cpp wxUIMenu "    // ..." }}}
 ```

 In `wxWidgets` the general paradigm is to create an enumeration of identity ints that you associate with a member, then you would bind, either statically or dynamically, to a function.
-With `wxUI::Menu` the construction of the identify and assocation with a function is handled automatically.
+With `wxUI::Menu` the construction of the identify and association with a function is handled automatically.
 By default `wxUI::Menu` starts the enumeration with `wxID_AUTO_LOWEST` and increments for each item.
 Take caution if you use these enumerations as it may collide with other ids assocated with the frame.

 The top level `wxUI::MenuBar` holds a collection of `wxUI::Menu` objects.
 The `wxUI::Menu` object consists of a name of the menu, and a collection of "Items", which can be one of `wxUI::Item` (normal), `wxUI::Separator`, `wxUI::CheckItem`, and `wxUI::RadioItem`.